PHP Callback Methods

-In PHP, using anonymous functions to write callbacks is the most convenient way, but in addition to using anonymous functions, there are other ways to write callbacks in PHP.
-Below are examples of several callback writing methods in PHP.
+Using anonymous functions for callbacks in PHP is the most convenient, but besides anonymous functions, PHP has other ways to write callbacks.
+Here are examples of different callback methods in PHP.

 <?php